Skip to Content

 Afternoon Tea in London

-In my opinion, afternoon tea has to be part of a weekend in London, and luckily there are dozens of afternoon teas to choose from.
+In my opinion, afternoon tea has to be included in a weekend in London itinerary, and luckily there are dozens of afternoon teas to choose from.
 Among my all-time favorites are the Alice in Wonderland – themed Mad Hatter Afternoon Tea at Sanderson, haute couture Prêt-à-Portea at The Berkeley, or Fortnum & Mason for a very traditional version.
 Check out this comprehensive Conde Nast Traveler guide to the very best afternoon teas in London.

 Day three: Markets and street art in East London